nitinkoberoii/RC-Car-using-Arduino/README.md

 The Project is inspired from the video provided on the YouTube by MakeDIY.
 Watch tutorial for step-by-step procedure : https://www.youtube.com/watch?v=hI0UBvpuRTw .
 Read the Article provided by the Author Make DIY on CircuitBest : https://circuitbest.com/arduino-bluetooth-controlled-car-with-front-back-lights-using-arduino-uno-l293d-motor-driver-hc-05/ .

-This was my Digital Logic Design course Project for 2nd year B.Tech Engineering.